josmanperez/atlas-pause-clusters/README.md

 We are going to use the `v2` of the [Atlas Admin API](https://www.mongodb.com/docs/atlas/reference/api-resources-spec/v2/), therefore we have created a few values that will be reused across our functions.

-The `baseUrl` will have `cloud.mongodb.com`, the `apiVersionUrl` will have `api/atlas/v2` and the `groupId` will have [the project id](https://www.mongodb.com/docs/atlas/tutorial/manage-project-settings/#manage-project-settings-1) where our clusters are.
+The `baseUrl` have `cloud.mongodb.com`, the `apiVersionUrl` have `api/atlas/v2` and the `groupId` will have [the project id](https://www.mongodb.com/docs/atlas/tutorial/manage-project-settings/#manage-project-settings-1) where our clusters are deployed.
 This is a very good practice since we will only need to modify the values in one place in case of any parameter change.

 ### `publicKey` and `privateKey`